-The untitled Black Panther 2 has now been revealed to land on May 6, 2022.
+The untitled Black Panther 2 is officially scheduled for May 6, 2022.

 A sequel to the over $1 billion-dollar worldwide hit was confirmed by Feige as being in development but without a release date announced.